adap/flower/baselines/flwr_baselines/publications/wav2vec2/tedlium/README.md

 ## Acknowledgements

-We would love to express our gratitude toFrench National Research Agency (ANR) since the project was funded by them in the context of project DEEP-PRIVACY.
+We would love to express our gratitude to the French National Research Agency (ANR) since the project was funded by them in the context of project DEEP-PRIVACY.
 Also, we would love to express our sincere thanks to [Laboratoire Informatique d'Avignon](https://liavignon.fr) and Avignon Université for providing us with all necessary facilities to conduct the research.

 ## Requirements